 Thanks for reading through the job road map!
 It means a lot to me that you did.

 If you found it helpful, please share it.
-There are a lot of hardworking people out there who just need a strategy to turn their efforts into employment.
+There are a lot of hardworking people out there who just need a strategy to turn their hard work into gainful employment.

 The road map and the website setup took a year, so letting others know about it would aboslutely make my day.